GoogleCloudPlatform/podcast/site/content/post/episode-11-internet-of-things-with-jen-tong/index.md

 MARK: At google.com/+gcppodcast.
 FRANCESC: Nice.
 So yeah, as always, if you have any questions, we are always looking for questions of the week.
 MARK: Or cool things, if you've got something that's particularly exciting, love to see it.
 FRANCESC: Cool things of the week.
-If you want to have some topic covered or you're doing something amazing with the Google Cloud Platform and you want to tell us about it--
+If you want to have some topic covered or you're doing something amazing with the Google Cloud and you want to tell us about it--
 MARK: Come on the podcast, definitely.
 FRANCESC: Come on the podcast.
 We're always happy to interview new people.
 MARK: Wonderful.
 Well, thank you so much for joining me yet again, Francesc.